richpauloo/cosumnes_shiny/README.md

 You will need a skilled R programmer familiar with Shiny to integrate your hardware with this software.

-On that note, the `log.md` file in the main directory is a daily log of activities during the process of building the app and contains valuable insights for those following in these footsteps.
+The `log.md` file in the main directory is a daily log of activities during the process of building the app and contains valuable insights for those following in these footsteps.